kshema/MarkdownToHtmlConverterProject/README.md

 ## Instructions for MarkdownToHtmlConverter Project
 - This project is done using the Laravel PHP Framework
 - The form to submit the markdown text can be accessed using this [link](http://127.0.0.1:8000/mhc)
-- Thr files updated for this project are
+- The files updated for this project are
     - app/Http/Controllers/MarkdownToHtmlController.php
     - resources/views/markdown-to-html
     - routes/web.php